 Failed propagation via leaf cuttings is a common issue among amateur horticulturalists due to its complexity and lack of matured specimens.
 The first reason why the cuttings have failed is down to the maturity of the plant itself.
 Leaves must only be removed off the petiole once the plant has produced petioles that are over 80cm in length, as too little leaves less than 9cm in length won't store enough energy to produce tuberous growth.

-Finding a brown crispy leaf that is wrapped around the base of the stem (pictured below - central top) is nothing to worry about, as it's just the reminiscence of the cataphyll that protected the bud whilst under development.
-Simply remove the leaf from the base to prevent the chance of disease.
+A brown crispy leaf that is wrapped around the base of the stem is nothing to worry about, as it's just the reminiscence of the 'cataphyll' that protected the bud whilst under development.
+Simply pull the leaf from the base to improve its overall appearance - see image above (central top) for an example of a cataphyll.

 Zamioculcas is a genus of one species, the Z. zamiifolia, originating from Kenya in eastern Africa.
 Although the genus was first described in 1829 by Loddiges as Caladium zamiifolium but was quickly moved into the current genus by Schott; its final botanical name, Z. zamiifolia was penned by Adolf Engler in the late 19th century.
 The name is a nod to both the Cycas genus of Zamia, and that of Colocasias which itself has derivations from the Arabic word, culcos.